 Previous Professional Experience

-• Research Scientist@{Founding Member@Mumbai Educational Trust’s Institute of Software Development & Research, and Artificial Intelligence Research Lab, Indian Institute of Technology Bombay}
+- Research Scientist - Management of Informatics and Technology for Enterprise Excellence (MINT-EX), Artificial Intelligence Research Lab, Indian Institute of Technology Bombay.

-• Microsoft Azure Architect Technologies & Design Study Group, Cloud Migration & Modernization Solution Design Options, and Industry Leading Practices, Presented at IBM Your Learning
+- Cloud Migration & Modernization Solution Design Options, and Industry Leading Practices, Microsoft Azure Architect Technologies & Design, Presented at IBM Your Learning

-Master of Science degree in Mathematics, Specialization in Operations Research and Statistics
+Master of Science in Mathematics, Specialization in Operations Research and Statistics

 Introduction